PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 Device execution
 ----------------

-Once all the class attributes are defined, it is necessary to define some required class methods to allow PennyLane to apply operations and measure observables on your device.
+Once all of the class attributes are defined, it is necessary to define some required class methods to allow PennyLane to apply operations and measure observables on your device.

 To execute operations on the device, the following methods **must** be defined: